wincent/masochist/content/blog/masochist.md

 # What?

 Masochist is a rewrite of the software powering the website at [wincent.com].
 It's called "masochist" because I never learn, and I find myself yet again moving my online presence into a new home.
-The software lives on [the master branch](https://github.com/wincent/masochist/tree/master) and the source content lives on [the content branch](https://github.com/wincent/masochist/tree/content).
+The software lives on [the main branch](https://github.com/wincent/masochist/tree/main) and the source content lives on [the content branch](https://github.com/wincent/masochist/tree/content).

 ## No, really, what is it?